 GED Test Voucher

-The new Computer Based GED testing process began on January 1, 2014.
-The State of Ohio is making available to first-time test-takers vouchers worth $80, to help cover the $120 total cost.
+Ohio uses a computer-based GED testing process.
+The state gives first-time test-takers vouchers worth $80 to help cover the $120 total cost.
 Cincinnati Public Schools is a Career-Technical Planning District eligible to issue these vouchers.

 Fast Track to College and Career Success